Zaid-Ajaj/the-elmish-book/chapters/fable/compatibility.md

 ### Date/Time

 Dotnet has `System.DateTime` to represent dates and times, Fable supports this type and the `DateTime` API of static functions, as well as a subset of `System.TimeSpan` and `System.DateTimeOffset`.
-It is worth noting that a `DateTime` instance compiles down to a `Date` instace in javascript which makes interoperability even more straightforward.
+It is worth noting that a `DateTime` instance compiles down to a `Date` instance in javascript which makes interoperability even more straightforward.

 ### Converters